crf8472/libarcstk/README.md

 [![C++14](https://img.shields.io/badge/C++-14-darkred.svg)](./DESIGN.md)
 [![Release](https://img.shields.io/github/v/release/crf8472/libarcstk?display_name=tag&include_prereleases)](https://github.com/crf8472/libarcstk/releases)

-## The version on this branch is deprecated
+**This branch contains an outdated version that is not developed any more**

+## Version 0.2.x

 This branch hosts version 0.2.x of libarcstk which is deprecated.
 This branch should not be used for new projects.
-If your project require version 0.2.x consider the upgrade to 0.3.x.
+If your project require version 0.2.x consider the upgrade to the main branch.